haxtheweb/edtechjoker/draft-outline.md

 - Try to modify the font-size using the CSS tab.
 - Make a new HAX.PSU.EDU BLOG POST where you try to answer the following questions
   - Provide a Link to your fork of the codepen
-  - The top of the JS code says `import ....` what is this doing?
-Is this vanilla?
-  - The bottom says `export { MemeMaker };` what do you think this does?
-Is this vanilla?
-  - Look at the constructor() what does this do?
-Does this remind you of anything?
-  - Look at the `render()` method, is this convention "vanilla" (built in) or do you think a library is delivering this?
-  - What is `this` throughout the JS?
-How do you think these values being populated?
   - Look at the CSS / styles; What's special about `--meme-maker-font-size-medium`?
   - Look at @media in styles() what does this do?
-  - Can you change the font color?
-If not, where do you think it is that being set
+  - In the CSS area, write a selector for changing the font color on both tags.
+If you can change this, how did you do it?
+If  you can't, why don't you think it is working?

 ### Part 2:
 - here's what I made in class: https://codepen.io/btopro/pen/dyrWXBp
 - Working with your pod, come up with an agreed upon visual as to how you'd conceive the following problem:
 #### We need to make a card with a fancy button on it
 - I will model the button on the white board
-- I'll use codepen to create the button based on my model
+- I'll use codepen to create the button based on my model - https://codepen.io/btopro/pen/dyrWXBp
 - You are free to follow along and copy or just watch and ingest technique

 #### Now it's your turn, kicked up a notch